saraachour/stanford-cs104.github.io/src/routes/assignments/assign3/+page.svelte.md

 _3.4 Which hop do you think is the first server you see that's located in Japan (if any)?
 Place your answer and justification in `jump.txt`_

-_\* Note: on Linux, we give instructions for the `inetutils-traceroute` package , which is the version listed on the software page.
-There's a few different programs named `traceroute`, so make sure you're using the right one!_

 ## Part III: Running a Small Server (1 point)